ChronoXS/PythonProjects/README.md

 # PythonProjects
-This is my Python projects
+These are my Python Projects